ibm-cloud-docs/dns/ro-migration.md

 # Migrating from IBM ResellOne to Tucows
 {: #resellone-migration}

-Depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller accounts over to Tucows’ retail domain platform, [Hover](https://hover.com/){:external} or the [OpenSRS](https://manage.opensrs.com/){:external} reseller platform.
+Depending on how many domains you are managing, Tucows and IBM Cloud will automatically migrate your domains and reseller accounts over to Tucows’ retail domain platform, [Hover](https://hover.com/){: external} or the [OpenSRS](https://manage.opensrs.com/){: external} reseller platform.

 Before checking out the migration options, read [Common FAQs](/docs/dns?topic=dns-resellone-migration#resellone-common-faq).